EddTally/Web-Project/README.md

 One initially display:none with a removeVod id and the showVod as a block. showVod then dissapears whilst the other button appears.
 This gets around the console errors that unfortunatley plauged the 'better' solution.

+TO DO
+Make darkMode better
+Get a popup video